Concordium/concordium-node-sdk-js/docs/pages/misc-pages/upgrade-guide.md

 ### NodeJS

-The `@concordium/node-sdk` module is no longer compatible with node versions <16 and is published only as an ES module.
+The `@concordium/web-sdk` module is not compatible with node versions <16 and is published only as an ES module.
-This is due to relying on entrypoints declared in the `exports` field of `@concordium/common-sdk` and correspondingly `@concordium/rust-bindings` to make it possible to select only parts of the SDK to include in your application.
+This, in turn, requires users to also run applications as ES modules.

 The easiest way to run your node application as an ES module, is by setting the `type` field of `package.json` to be set to `"module"`: